huggingface/transformers/docs/source/training.rst

     training_args = TrainingArguments("test_trainer", evaluation_strategy="epoch")

-See the documentation of :class:`~transformers.TrainingArguments` for all the options you can tweak with it.
+See the documentation of :class:`~transformers.TrainingArguments` for more options.

 .. _keras: